splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 Use the following metrics in the :guilabel:`Service metrics` section to monitor the health of your service.
 Collapse sub-sections that are not relevant to you to customize your service view.

-..  image:: /_images/apm/spans-traces/service-centric-view-overview.png
+..  image:: /_images/apm/spans-traces/service-view-service-metrics.gif
     :width: 95%
-    :alt: This screenshot shows the service metrics for a service in the service view.
+    :alt: This animation shows the service metrics for a service in the service view.
+The user select a chart to view example traces.

-* Availability SLI - The availablity service-level indicator (SLI) shows the percentage of time your service was available in the last 30 days.
+* Availability SLI - The availability service-level indicator (SLI) shows the percentage of time your service was available in the last 30 days.
 The chart shows successful and unsuccessful requests.
-* Dependency map - The dependency map shows the immediate upstream and downstream dependencies for the service you are viewing.
-Select :guilabel:`View full service map` to go to the service map.
+* Service map - The service map shows the immediate upstream and downstream dependencies for the service you are viewing.
+Hover over the chart and select :guilabel:`View full service map` to go to the service map.
-* Request rate - The request rate chart shows streaming request data for the service.
-If you have detectors for the service request rate configured, triggered alerts display below the chart.
+* Service requests - The service requests chart shows streaming request data for the service.
+If you have detectors for the service requests configured, triggered alerts display below the chart.
 Select the chart to view example traces.
-The blue dot on the chart indicates the data is streaming.
-You don't need to refresh to see new data.
+Select the alert icon to view alert details.
-* Requests latency distribution - The request latency distribution chart shows p50, p90, and p99 latency data for the service.
+* Service latency - The service latency chart shows p50, p90, and p99 latency data for the service.
 If you have detectors for the service latency configured, triggered alerts display below the chart.
 Select the chart to view example traces.
-The blue dot on the chart indicates the data is streaming, that is, you don't need to refresh to see new data.
+Select the alert icon to view alert details.
-* Error rate - The error rate chart shows streaming error data for the service.
+* Service error - The service error chart shows streaming error data for the service.
 If you have detectors for the service error rate configured, triggered alerts display below the chart.
 Select the chart to view example traces.
-The blue dot on the chart indicates the data is streaming.
-You don't need to refresh to see new data.
+Select the alert icon to view alert details.
-* Dependency time - The dependency time chart shows the latency for each of the downstream systems.
+* Dependency latency by type - The dependency latency by type chart shows the latency for each of the downstream systems.
 Select the chart to see details about each system category.
 Systems are categorized as follows:
-   *  Internal - instrumented services
+   *  Services - instrumented services
-   *  External - uninstrumented, inferrred services
    *  Databases
+   *  Inferred services - uninstrumented, inferred services
-   *  Queues
+   *  Pub/sub queues

-..  image:: /_images/apm/spans-traces/service-centric-view-endpoints.png
-    :width: 95%
-    :alt: This screenshot shows the top endpoints for a service in the service-centric view.

 Logs
 ------------

-Select :guilabel:`Configure Service View` to add a query for the logs you want to display for your service.
+Select :guilabel:`Configure service view` to add a query for the logs you want to display for your service.
 See :ref:`configure-service-view` for steps.

 ..  image:: /_images/apm/spans-traces/service-centric-view-logs.png
     :width: 95%